 Approximately 70% of Sierra Leone and Mozambique’s populations are employed in the agricultural sector, growing, selling, buying, and preparing food for their families.
-However, with global climate change affecting water availability, agriculture is not always a reliable source of income.
+However, agriculture is not always a reliable source of income.

 In partnership with Penn State, World Hope is producing and distributing Affordable Greenhouses that enable a year-round growing season and reduction in water consumption.
 These greenhouses can be constructed in just two days at a price point of $500.
 The greenhouses are durable and last over five years.